Are you planning a trip to North Bali? Make the most of your time there with our top picks for the best things to do in the area.

 Whether you’re looking for a scenic backdrop to your next Instagram post or wish to experience the raw beauty of nature, here are the best waterfalls in North Bali you should definitely add to your bucket list:

 Gitgit is one of the most popular attractions in North Bali.
 This 45m tall and 10m wide waterfall has stunning natural features that cascade into an inviting freshwater pool below.
-It’s often known as “Queen Of Waterfall” due to its incredible beauty and natural charm.
+It’s often known as the “Queen Of Waterfalls” due to its incredible beauty and natural charm.

 With its crystal clear waters surrounded by lush vegetation and amazing views, it provides a great spot for swimming or even photography sessions!